Short assured tenants

 This should be a letter that:

-- gives you at least two months' notice
+- gives you at least 2 months' notice

 - tells you the landlord wants possession of the home